ClintH/ixfx/BUILDING.md

 npm run demos
 ```

+Once that is done you can use a live server in `ixfx-demos` to run the demos.

 Another suggestion is to symlink `ixfx-demos\ixfx` to `ixfx\dist` so the demos
 are always using the latest changes to the library.